Computer screen with JRebel and VSCode logos

 Back to top

-Benefits of JRebel With VSCode
+Benefits of the JRebel VSCode Extension

 VSCode is designed to offer superior functionality “out of the box,” but a limitless library of extensions affords Java developers the opportunity to tailor the IDE to meet their specific development needs.
 JRebel even supports remote server changes, allowing you to make changes to your cloud instances on the fly.